obiba/opal-doc/web-user-guide/my-profile.rst

 Account Settings
 ----------------

 This section gives information about the user account: groups and how to change the password.
+The password must contain at least 8 characters, with at least one digit, one upper case alphabet, one lower case alphabet, one special character (which includes ``@#$%^&+=!``) and no white space.

 As Opal is able to delegate the user authentication to tier systems (such as `Agate <http://agatedoc.obiba.org>`_ or :ref:`oidc`), Opal may have no control on the user's password.
 Unless the user has been defined in Opal (the *opal-user-realm*), the password update may be delegated to the original realm of the user.

 .. _pat: